Chapter 12 Introduction to Excel

 To delete a cell or cells: Select the cell(s) to be deleted.
 One or more cells, rows, or columns can be selected.
 Using the Home tab, select the Delete command in the Cells group.

-• For more options when deleting cells, select the down arrow to the right of the Delete command in the Cells group.
+- For more options when deleting cells, select the down arrow to the right of the Delete command in the Cells group.
 The options provided allow the user to delete the cells, rows, columns, or the worksheet (Figure 10A).
 If Delete Cells… is selected, the Delete dialog box opens, providing additional options (Figure 10B).

-• The Delete dialog box can also be opened by using the keyboard shortcut keys (Ctrl + – [minus sign]).
+- The Delete dialog box can also be opened by using the keyboard shortcut keys (Ctrl + – [minus sign]).

 To insert a cell or cells: Select the cell.
 Click the Insert command in the Cells group on the Home tab.
 A new cell will be added above the selected cell.

-• For more options when adding cells, select the down arrow to the right of the Insert command in the Cells group.
+- For more options when adding cells, select the down arrow to the right of the Insert command in the Cells group.
 The options provided allow the user to insert cells, rows, columns, or a worksheet (Figure 10C).
 If Insert Cells is selected, the Insert dialog box opens, providing additional options (Figure 10D).

-• The Insert dialog box can also be opened by using the keyboard shortcut keys (Ctrl + Shift + + [plus sign]).
+- The Insert dialog box can also be opened by using the keyboard shortcut keys (Ctrl + Shift + + [plus sign]).

 Insert, Delete, and Move Columns

-When working in a worksheet, the user can insert, delete and move columns.
+When working in a worksheet, the user can insert, delete, and move columns.

 To insert a new column: Select the column heading to the right of where the new column should be inserted.
 (In Figure 11A, the new column will be between H and I. The I column heading must be selected.)
 On the Home tab, click the Insert command in the Cell group.
 (If the down arrow below the Insert command is clicked, a dropdown menu opens.
-The Insert dropdown menu also had an option, Insert Sheet Columns, which can also be used to insert a column [Figure 11A]).
+The Insert dropdown menu also has an option, Insert Sheet Columns, which can also be used to insert a column [Figure 11A]).

 To delete a column: Select the column heading that needs to be deleted.
 On the Home tab, click the Delete command in the Cell group.
 (If the down arrow below the Delete command is clicked, a dropdown menu opens.
-The Delete dropdown menu also had an option, Delete Sheet Columns, which can also be used to delete a column [Figure 11B]).
+The Delete dropdown menu also has an option, Delete Sheet Columns, which can also be used to delete a column [Figure 11B]).

 To move a column: Select the column heading of the column to be moved.
-Select the Cut command found on the Home tab in the Clipboard group or on the right click menu, or use the shortcut keys (Ctrl + X).
+Select the Cut command found on the Home tab in the Clipboard group or on the right click menu or use the shortcut keys (Ctrl + X).
 A dashed line border will appear around the column to be moved.
 Select the column heading to the right of where the column will be moved.
 On the Home tab, click the Insert command dropdown arrow in the Cells group.
 When the Insert command dropdown menu appears, select Insert Cut Cells (Figure 11C).

 Insert, Delete, and Move Rows